aaaleee/minesweeper-api/README.md

 There's a small http server and an API server both kept running using PM2 https://pm2.keymetrics.io/

-####

 #### What I would have done with more time

-- Use alembic for schema migrations, not needed for now but if any data structures need to change having something to handle migrations becomes fundamental
+- Use alembic for schema migrations, not needed for now but if any data structures need to change having something to handle migrations becomes fundamental.
 - More test coverage.
 Also, for this I tested some private methods in the game service, this was a quick workaround to eliminate the inherent randomness of the game from my testing but not really a pretty thing to see.
 - A not so barebones client lib and frontend using Vue.js
 - Separate API routes in flask blueprints.
 Not really necessary for this small project but nice to have.
-- Add Swagger UI
+- Add Swagger UI.
+- Replace SQLite with either a NoSQL solution or a more scalable DB engine like Postgres.
+- Improve the error messages a bit.
+- Some refactoring.